-The nighttime light data from 1992 to 2020 with a spatial resolution of 30 arc-seconds (around 1000m at the Equator) and DN values ranging from 0 to 63 are compiled by Li et al. (2020).
-In Li et al. (2020), an integrated and consistent nighttime light dataset at the global scale was compiled by harmonizing the intercalibrated nighttime light observations acquired by the US Air Force Defense Meteorological Satellite Program (DMSP) Operational Linescan System (OLS) (hereafter referred to as the DMSP/OLS data) during 1992-2013 and the simulated DMSP/OLS-like nighttime light observations from the Visible Infrared Imaging Radiometer Suite instrument (hereafter referred as the VIIRS data) during 2014-2020.
-The original DMSP/OLS data were recorded by six different satellites during 1992-2013 with a spatial resolution of 30 arc-seconds and a near-global coverage of 180°W to 180°E in longitude and 65°S to 75°N in latitude (Zhao et al., 2019).
-Inconsistency exists between these original DMSP/OLS data due to the lack of onboard calibration, satellite shift, varied atmospheric conditions, sensor degradation, etc. Therefore, a stepwise calibration approach was performed by Li et al. (2020) before harmonizing the DMSP/OLS data with VIIRS data.
+The nighttime light data from 1992 to 2020 with a spatial resolution of 30 arcsec (around 1000 m at the Equator) and DN values ranging from 0 to 63 are compiled by Li et al. (2020a).
+In Li et al. (2020a), an integrated and consistent nighttime light dataset at the global scale was compiled by harmonizing the intercalibrated nighttime light observations acquired by the US Air Force Defense Meteorological Satellite Program (DMSP) Operational Linescan System (OLS) (hereafter referred to as the DMSP/OLS data) during 1992-2013 and the simulated DMSP/OLS-like nighttime light observations from the Visible Infrared Imaging Radiometer Suite instrument (hereafter referred to as the VI-IRS data) during 2014-2020.
+The original DMSP/OLS data were recorded by six different satellites during 1992-2013 with a spatial resolution of 30 arcsec and a near-global coverage of 180° W-180° E in longitude and 65° S-75° N in latitude (Zhao et al., 2019).
+Inconsistency exists between these original DMSP/OLS data due to the lack of onboard calibration, satellite shifts, varied atmospheric conditions, sensor degradation, etc. Therefore, a stepwise calibration approach was performed by Li et al. (2020a) before harmonizing the DMSP/OLS data with VIIRS data.
 Unlike the annual DMSP/OLS data, the VIIRS data have been available since 2013.
-They are recorded monthly with an improved radiometric resolution and a spatial resolution of 15 arc-seconds across the latitudinal zone of 65°S-75°N (Miller et al., 2012).
-In the monthly recorded VIIRS data, errors due to bio-geophysical processes (e.g., seasonal dynamics of vegetation and snow) were corrected, and observations affected by stray light were excluded.
-These monthly records were further pre-processed and combined into annual time series data using the weighting average approach and finally converted into DMSP/OLS-like nighttime light observations using a sigmoid function initially proposed by Zhao et al. (2020) in Southeast Asia.
-The DMSP/OLS-like nighttime light converted from the original VIIRS data has been available and updated since 2014 by Li et al. (2020).
+They are recorded monthly with an improved radiometric resolution and a spatial resolution of 15 arcsec across the latitudinal zone of 65° S-75° N (Miller et al., 2012).
+In the monthly recorded VIIRS data, errors due to biogeophysical processes (e.g. seasonal dynamics of vegetation and snow) were corrected, and observations affected by stray light were excluded.
+These monthly records were further preprocessed and combined into annual time series data using the weighting average approach and finally converted into DMSP/OLS-like nighttime light observations using a sigmoid function initially proposed by Zhao et al. (2020) in Southeast Asia.
+The DMSP/OLS-like nighttime light converted from the original VIIRS data has been available and updated since 2014 by Li et al. (2020a).